hemnsue/second-hand-vehicle-pricing-application-using-c/README.md

 # Second-hand-vehicle-pricing-application-using-c
-# Calculates what should be the selling price of your vehicle or what the should be the seconnd hand buying price of a vehicle should be using three simple factors.
+# Calculates what should be the selling price of your vehicle or what the should be the second hand buying price of a vehicle should be using three simple factors.
 The factors are -
 killometers driven
 condition of the vehicle